Pacific Sports Australia Martial Arts Products Guides

-Basically the size, weight, shape and quality of the pads you purchase depends on your needs and what you want to get out of your training.
+Basically, the size, weight, shape, and quality of the pads you purchase depend on your needs and what you want to get out of your training.

 Paddles are useful training aids for practicing techniques where the holder needs some extra distance to keep away from the technique.
 For example a fast spinning heel or reverse crescent kick.
 Paddles are easy to control, can be used for high and low kicks and useful for children when first learning to hold a pad for a partner.